openshift/origin/examples/simple-ruby-app/README.md

 4. Edit buildcfg/buildcfg.json
  * Update the sourceURI to point to your forked repository.

 5. Create a build configuration for your application.
-This configuration is used by OpenShift to rebuild your application's Docker image (eg when you push changes to the application source).
+This configuration is used by OpenShift to rebuild your application's Docker image (e.g. when you push changes to the application source).

         $ openshift kube create buildConfigs -c buildcfg/buildcfg.json